 Urine Organic Acid Testing

 Urine Organic Acid testing (OAT) provides a comprehensive look at the overall metabolic health of the individual.
-There are over 70 individual markers that show signs of oxidative stress, neurotransmitter levels, vitamin and mineral deficiencies and intestinal yeast and bacterial infections.
+There are over 70 individual markers that show potential signs of oxidative stress, neurotransmitter levels, vitamin and mineral deficiencies and intestinal yeast and bacterial infections.

-The OAT is a great test to evaluate the intestinal yeast and bacteria in the body.
 Abnormally high levels of intestinal yeast and bacteria can worsen behavior and mood disorders as well as immune function.
 People with these disorders emit several irregular organic acids.
 The root of these high levels of intestinal yeast and bacteria are often due to oral antibiotic use, high sugar diets, contaminated foods, immune deficiencies, and genetics.
 If the OAT indicates abnormalities, treatments could include taking supplements or a dietary adjustment.

 Small intestinal bacterial overgrowth (SIBO) is a condition in which invasive bacteria is present in the small intestine, or there is an overgrowth of good bacteria developing too much fermentation, inflammation, or malabsorption.
 SIBO is commonly linked with bowel symptoms including chronic diarrhea or constipation, bloating, abdominal pain, and IBS.
 The SIBO breath test is a noninvasive technique commonly used to determine if you have SIBO.